 The power spectral density of the total emissions of all WAIC transmitters on board an aircraft shall not exceed an equivalent isotropic radiated power spectral density of 4mW/MHz assuming a point source located at the geometrical center of the aircraft.

-Note: The RTCA document DO-xxx and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.4.2.
+Note: The power spectral density limit specified in xx.4.2 is based on Recommendation ITU-R M.2085.
+In order to assure compliance of outside WAIC systems with xx.4.2, WAIC system integrators may need to employ mitigations techniques, such as directional antennas or additional shielding.
+The RTCA document DO-378 and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.4.2.

 xx.4.3 Unwanted Emissions Limits for a WAIC System:

-The unwanted emissions of a WAIC system shall not exceed the piece‐wise linear mask as defined in Table 1 below, referenced to the power spectral density limit in Requirement xx.4.2
+The unwanted emissions of a WAIC system shall not exceed the mask as defined in Table 1 and illustrated in Figure 1 below, referenced to the power spectral density limit in Requirement xx.4.2.
+The spectrum mask shall be respected under all operational conditions (i.e.: temperature, vibration, pressurization, frequency stability).

+Note: It is important to take into account the occupied bandwidth defined by the RR 1.153.
+For a WAIC emission, this occupied bandwidth is defined as its 23 dB attenuation.